specklesystems/speckle-docs/user/sketchup.md

 ### Receiving Data

-Receiving streams in SketchUp is as simple as clicking the "Receive" cube.
-As with sending, you can switch the targeted branch and the particular commit to receive.
+Receiving projects in SketchUp is as simple as clicking the "Receive" cube.
+As with sending, you can switch the targeted model and the particular version to receive.

-Note that if you sent SketchUp groups to a stream, they will be received as component instances rather than groups.
+Note that if you sent SketchUp groups to a project, they will be received as component instances rather than groups.

 ![receiving-with-sketchup-img](./img-sketchup/sketchup-receive.png)